Toribio Romo: Death

 On Friday, February 24, 1928, he spent his day organizing the parish registry.
 Two days before he had sent his brother away to safety.
 Toribio finished his work in the early hours of February 25 and went to bed.
 An hour later, government troops arrived and broke into the bedroom where he was sleeping.
 One of the soldiers reportedly shouted: "Here is the priest, kill him!"
 He said, "Here I am, but do not kill me."

 Another soldier, however, fired, and Toribio rose from his bed and took a few steps before a second bullet caused him to fall into the arms of his sister, who cried in a loud voice: "Courage, Father Toribio...merciful Christ, receive him!
 Long live Christ the King!"

 Veneration

-Father Toribio Romo was beatified by Pope John Paul II on November 22, 1992 and canonized on May 21, 2000.
+Father Toribio Romo was beatified by Pope John Paul II on November 22, 1992, and canonized on May 21, 2000.
 His feast day is May 21.

-Despite the fact that in 1920, fearing immigrants would lose their values, Father Toribio wrote a play titled "Let's go north!", a comedy that warned migrants against traveling to the States, there is a belief among some Mexicans that Toribio Romo has appeared to some who cross the border illegally to assist them in distress.
+Despite the fact that in 1920, fearing immigrants would lose their values, Father Toribio wrote a play titled "Let's go north!", a comedy that warned migrants against traveling to the States, there is a belief among some Mexicans that Toribio Romo has appeared to some who cross the border to assist them in distress.
 In the late 1970s migrants began telling stories about St. Toribio coming to their rescue.

 The Saint Toribio Romo Fund, which bears his name, supports the work of the immigration services department of Catholic Charities in the Diocese of Monterey.